cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

   workspace to a running Pivotal CF instance, view and manage deployed applications and services, start and stop applications and allows direct debugging when using a Micro Cloud Foundry.

-  It also contains Spring UAA (User Agent Analysis), an optional component that help us to collect some usage data.
-This is completely anonymous and helps us to understand better how the tooling is used and how to improve it in the future.

 ## Installation (Release)

 ### when using Eclipse